Nexis-Network/codebox/apps/remix-ide/team-best-practices.md

     - Update every contributor on what others are doing.
     - Update the prioritised issues / PRs list.
     - Address little issues (possibly related to the current ongoing milestone).
-    - High level demo, explanation about specific points of the codebase or Ethereum related things.
+    - High level demo, explanation about specific points of the codebase or Nexis Network related things.

  - A milestone standup - scheduled before the beginning of each milestone, roughly on a monthly basis - which aims to define what will be included in the **next milestone** and who will work on what.
 This standup also help to set a clear long term vision.